Proud Canadian Company

 Are you a first-time buyer?

-Ontario’s housing market is expected to stabilize with modest price increases in 2025.
-Strong population growth, especially in cities like Toronto, Ottawa, Mississauga and Hamilton, will keep demand high.
+Ontario’s housing market is expected to stabilize with modest price increases in 2026.
+Strong population growth, particularly in cities such as Toronto, Ottawa, Mississauga, and Hamilton, will sustain high demand.
 Limited housing supply and declining mortgage rates are key factors that may drive price recovery, particularly in urban and suburban markets.

-Experts believe a crash is unlikely, though certain regions may see minor price adjustments due to rising inventory.
+Experts believe a crash is unlikely, though some regions may see minor price adjustments due to rising inventory levels.
 Persistent demand, fuelled by immigration and job growth, will continue to support housing values.
 A balanced market is more likely than a sharp decline.

-How affordable will Ontario homes be in 2025?
+How affordable will homes in Ontario be in 2026?

 Affordability in Ontario will remain challenging, especially in cities like Toronto, Markham, Mississauga, and Hamilton, which have above-average prices due to their location in the GTA.
 However, smaller markets like London and Windsor may offer better affordability for first-time buyers as prices stabilize.